morbus/gamebook-choicemaps/README.md

 * README.md: Finish documenting how to generate your own choicemap.
 * README.md: Add note about wordy file naming scheme.
 * GBCMDetails: We need more details in the title or metadata.
-* GBCMDetails: We used "page-numbers" but "passage-numbers" is better.
+* GBCMDetails: "page-numbers" and "passage-numbers"?
 * Replace .gitignore with your current standard monstrosity.
+* Replace the iOS Alone Against the Flames with the Chaosium PDF version?
+* Add checkboxes to all the existing outputs, for printing/checking?